PatrickCoakley23/milestone3-/README.md

 The Hero image especially works well in drawing the user in and given the website a very modern feel.

 ### Logo
 I created the logo on [Tailor Brands]( https://www.tailorbrands.com/).
 Although it is a paid service i feel the level of detail and quality of the template they use is worth it.
-I decided to go with a logo with a slogan for personal reasons as i have used mostly initial styled logos in the past.
+I decided to go with a logo with a slogan for personal reasons, as i have used mostly initial styled logos in the past.
 The slogan here "Eat Yourself Healthy" acts like a call to action, enticing the user to navigate the website and hopefully register an account.
 The Red logo color and the black font works well against the clean hero image.
 <h2 align="center"><img src="README/images/logo_readme.jpg" max-width="30%"></h2>

 ## **LAYOUT**

 ### Homepage

 The homepage sets up to be enticing while at the same time obvious to the user the purpose of the website.
-The Hero Image paired with the Logo sets the theme of the website as healthy food recipe site.
+The hero image paired with the logo, sets the theme of the website as a healthy food recipe site.

 - There is two obvious call to actions: